About arc42

 • The Frontend is what the user will interact with, the part the user will be able to see.
 It will send requests to the GameService and UserService.

-• The GameService handles the game, it will ask for questions and hints, and send them to the frontend, then process the answers.
-It will also interact with the user service to keep track of scores and other user information related to the game.
+• The GameService handles the game, it will ask for questions and hints, and send them to the Frontend, then process the answers.
+It will also interact with the UserService to keep track of scores and other user information related to the game.

 • The HintService will be used to interact with an LLM in order to generate hints.